 Choose the Right Contractor

-For others: Compare quotes from licensed, insured contractors.
+For others: Examine quotes from insured and licensed contractors.

 Submit the Application

-Submit your application online, by mail, or in person, depending on the program’s requirements.
+Apply online by mail, or in person, based on the requirements of the program.

-Keep a copy of your application for your records.
+A copy of your application should be kept for your records.

 Follow Up